deephaven/deephaven-core/demo/web/src/main/notebooks/A. Real-time table ops/A2 Filter and decorate .md

 daily_data = daily_data.update("DayOfWeekInt = dayOfWeek(DateTime, TZ_NY)")
 ```

-And now we convert the day of week to a string representation.
+Next,  we convert the day of week to a string representation.

 ```python
 import calendar